astral-sh/uv/docs/preview/workspaces.md

 exclude = ["example/excluded_example"]
 ```

-If you define `tool.uv.sources` in your workspace root, it applies to all packages, unless
+If `tool.uv.sources` is defined in the workspace root, it applies to all packages, unless
 overridden in the `tool.uv.sources` of a specific project.

 ## Common usage